lambda-11235/tcp_davis/README.md

-# TCP Dumb
+# TCP Davis

-Welcome to the TCP Dumb repository!
+Welcome to the TCP Davis repository!
-The main source code for the Linux module can be found in `tcp_dumb.c`.
+The main source code for the Linux module can be found in `tcp_davis.c`.
-To install TCP Dumb run
+To install TCP Davis run

 ```
 $ make
-$ sudo insmod tcp_dumb.ko
+$ sudo insmod tcp_davis.ko
 ```